pantheon-systems/documentation/source/_docs/errors-and-server-responses.md

 ### Optimize the Site

 Long running processes like batch jobs, background tasks, and heavy operations cron jobs can also lead to backend resources being maxed out on your site.
-[Use New Relic](/docs/new-relic-analysis#end-user-overview) to identify performance bottlenecks, fix errors, and make changes to enhance performance.
+[Use New Relic Pro](/docs/new-relic) to identify performance bottlenecks, fix errors, and make changes to enhance performance.

 ### Upgrade Your Plan